quaexolith/rust_ownership/README.md

 When `s1` is assigned to `s2`, the `String` data is copied, meaning the values stored on the stack.
 The actual contents are not copied on the heap.

 In order to avoid a **double free** error (freeing memory twice), when `s1` is assigned to `s2`, Rust invalidates `s1`. `s1` is no longer valid and using it causes an error. `borrow of moved value: s1`.

+Since Rust copies the data on the stack and invalidates the first variable, the operation is referred to as a **move** rather than a **shallow copy**.
+There is a design choice implied by this: Rust will never automatically create "deep" copies of your data.